BHoM/documentation/docs/Development/Testing/index.md

 This will add the Toolkit's oM project to the Test solution.

-Repeat the same project for all the Toolkit's projects, e.g. the Engine and Adapter ones, if they exist.
-You will end up with this:
+Repeat for all of the Toolkit's projects, e.g. the Engine and Adapter ones, if they exist.
+In out example for the Robot_Toolkit, you will end up with this:

 ![image](https://github.com/BHoM/documentation/assets/6352844/9c35d93d-9632-4b05-851e-30270f10232f)

 ### Add a Solution Configuration for more efficient testing

-After adding the existing Toolkit project to the Test solution, you can add a new "Test" Solution Configuration that can be used when running tests.
-Doing allows to avoid having the Build Events to fail when a user interface has BHoM loaded in the background, and you only want to compile and run tests.
+After adding the Toolkit's existing projects to the Test solution, you can add a new "Test" _Solution Configuration_ that can be used when running tests.

+Doing this allows to avoid time consuming situations, like when you need to close software that locks the centralised assmeblies (e.g. Rhino Grasshopper, Excel) whenever you want to compile or run Unit Tests.
+This is because BHoM relies on post-Build Events to copy assemblies in the ProgramData/BHoM folder, and if a software locks them, the project cannot build successfully.

 Go in the Configuration Manager as below: